dante-signal31/vdist/docs/howtouse.md

     # vdist in the context of a CI environment
     source=directory(path='/home/ci/projects/myproject'),

-    # Use the 'centos7' profile
+    # Use the 'centos' profile
-    profile='centos7',
+    profile='centos',

     # Do not compile Python during packaging, a custom Python interpreter is
     # already made available on the build machine